• Skip to primary navigation

 ½ cup chopped pecans (optional)

-1 15 oz. can of canned pumpkin
+15 ounce can of pumpkin

 ½ cup unsweetened applesauce